 So, it's not as good as EE, which has the UK's widest mobile coverage of all - but in many parts of the country, it's a close second best.
 As well as that, most stats hail it as one of the most reliable networks, with signal less likely to cut out.

 In other words, you don't need to worry too much about getting signal with Vodafone.
 Just use its coverage checker before you sign up to make sure you can connect where you are.

-It's worth the expense on its higher-tiered plans, particularly the Vodafone Red range: you get higher allowances along with free 12-month app subscriptions (more on those below).
+It's worth the expense on its higher-tiered plans, particularly the Vodafone Red range: you get higher allowances along with free two-year app subscriptions (more on those below).